 Fantasy play enables children to freely think the way they like.
 They can consider different possibilities and situations in their own minds without feeling pressured by reality or other people’s opinions.
-The endless creativity that is unleashed during these games helps them broaden their perspectives, explore new ideas while also developing critical thinking skills.
+The endless creativity that is unleashed during these games helps them broaden their perspectives, and explore new ideas while also developing critical thinking skills.

 Fantasy games also require children to use critical thinking skills such as remembering rules or following directions, distinguishing between fantasy and reality

 Fantasy play is also beneficial for the development of psychomotor skills.
-Role-playing games require children to use their bodies in a variety of ways such as acting, imitating different people and animals or using props.
-This helps them improve dexterity, spatial awareness and other motor abilities at an early age which can lead to better control later on.
+Role-playing games require children to use their bodies in a variety of ways such as acting, imitating different people and animals, or using props.
+This helps them improve dexterity, spatial awareness, and other motor abilities at an early age which can lead to better control later on.

 A pretend play can give your child situations where they may need to solve a problem.
 This gives them the opportunity to experience solving a problem and could help them better understand the world.